 - Quicker roadside inspections: Drivers will spend less time at roadside inspections so they can spend more time on the move.

-- Fleet Efficiency: An ELD will provides more than compliance data, and fleet owners can use this to increase profitability by reducing fuel cost by monitoring engine idling and improved route planning.
-Digital maintenance planning tools also enable business to increase vehicle up-time.
+- Fleet Efficiency: An ELD will provide more than compliance data, and fleet owners can use this to increase profitability by reducing fuel costs by monitoring engine idling and improved route planning.
+Digital maintenance planning tools also enable businesses to increase vehicle up-time.

 Maintaining a record of driver hours for each driver (where required via and ELD) is part of DOT compliance but there are a number of other factors that need to be taken into consideration to ensure that fleets and drivers adhere to DOT standards.